 Pingdom result (no jetpack)

-Now to see the results after we installed Jetpack.
-(Keep in mind that we just activated the basic modules that bloggers usually need which we felt were necessary)
+Now to see the results after I installed Jetpack.
+(Keep in mind that I just activated the basic modules that bloggers usually need which I felt were necessary)

 GTmetrix result (jetpack activated)